clementpickel/MyNotes/MyNotesWebBis/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Docker

-To run the application using Docker, follow these steps:

-1. Build the Docker image:
-    ```bash
-    docker build -t sekken/mynotesweb:1.0 .
-    ```

-2. Run the Docker container, mapping port 4200 on your machine to port 4200 in the container:
-    ```bash
-    docker run -p 4200:4200 docker.io/sekken/mynotesweb:1.0
-    ```

 ## Further help